 I can't see anybody buying into the Dacia deal wanting to hurl this hatchback into unlikely cornering antics, but we all want a feeling of security over varying surfaces and a variety of conditions.
 This Dacia is far from the worst we've tried, scooting around our winding roads competently and I certainly never felt the low cost had literally cut corners.

 Design and Build

-The cabin does a gallant job of trying to welcome you with a chunky 3-spoke steering wheel and surprisingly informative instrumentation that includes a rev-counter even on the basic model.
-The company claim Sandero is, 'as spacious as models from a class above', which is just about right.
-Take the 316-litre boot, bigger than that of a Ford Focus.
+As before, the company claim Sandero is, 'as spacious as models from a class above', which is just about right.
+Take the 320-litre boot, bigger than that of a Ford Focus.
 If you need more, a bumper 1200-litres is presented as the rear seats drop forward, although they don't fold totally flat.

 Naturally, Dacia's people are just as enthusiastic about the high roofline cabin.
 Here, the headroom measures just 3mm short of a Ford Fiesta with a 20mm bonus over Vauxhall's Corsa.
 Headroom, front shoulder and rear elbow room all meet class and beyond benchmarks.
 Is there enough rear legroom?
 Well the Corsa is notably inferior in this department and the Fiesta cannot beat the low cost champion from Romania either.

 Market and Model